-In this task, commonly called the ‘surveillance task’, neutral and valenced stimuli are surreptitiously paired while the participants completes an unrelated task.
+In this task, commonly called the ‘surveillance task’, neutral and valenced stimuli are surreptitiously paired while the participants complete an unrelated task.
 Two neutral and unfamiliar Pokémon are selected to serve as conditioned stimuli.
 Valenced pictures and words serve as unconditioned stimuli.
 Participants are told that they will take part in a ‘surveillance task’ wherein they have to detect several target Pokémon that are different to the actual Pokémon of interest (i.e., the CSs) and press a key when they see them.
-During the task participants encounter many trials, some of which present target Pokémon to which they have to respond, and others present (‘distractor’) stimuli to which they do not need to respond.
+During the task participants encounter many trials, some of which present a target Pokémon to which they have to respond, and others present (‘distractor’) stimuli to which they do not need to respond.
 Unbeknownst to them, several of the ‘distractor’ trials present CS-US pairs.
 Specifically, on some of the ‘distractor’ trials, one Pokémon (CS1) is always presented alongside a negative word or image (US negative) whereas on other ‘distractor’ trials a second Pokémon (CS2) is always presented with a positive word or image (US positive).
 In this way, the task requires people to process the CS-US pairs but directs their attention away from those pairings and towards the irrelevant target stimuli.
 Afterwards, relative preferences for CS1 and CS2 is assessed, followed by retrospective measures of awareness of the CS-US contingencies that were present during the surveillance task.
 Researchers who use this task assume that people will prefer CS1 (i.e., the Pokémon paired with positive stimuli) over CS2 (i.e., the Pokémon paired with negative stimuli), even if they later report no awareness of the CS-US contingencies (e.g., Jones et al., 2009, 2010; March et al., 2018).

-Since its introduction in 2001, the surveillance task has become one of the most frequently cited EC procedures in the literature (over 700 citations in Google Scholar).
+Since its introduction in 2001, the surveillance task has become one of the most frequently cited EC procedures in the literature (over 700 citations in Google Scholar as of June 2020).
 Several authors have claimed that the surveillance task provides evidence for ‘unaware’ EC (e.g., March et al., 2018).
 They then used these effects to forward conceptual arguments on attitudes in general (i.e., that attitudes can emerge even when people are unaware of their origins), and EC in particular (Walther et al., 2005).
 For instance, the implicit misattribution theory of EC is based almost exclusively on the task’s findings (Jones et al., 2009).
 Still others use this task to change existing attitudes, primarily because of its purported implicit effects (e.g., Choi & Lee, 2015; Houben et al., 2010; Olson & Fazio, 2006).
 Yet others argue that the retrospective measures of contingency knowledge used in this work do not reflect ‘unaware’ EC but instead capture recollective memory for CS-US pairings at the time of judgment rather than awareness of CS-US pairings during encoding (e.g., Gawronski & Walther, 2012).